We have a full-time client assistance worker on staff to assist clients with any services not directly provided by the Mission.

 - Clarify problems

 - Find freedom from spiritual, psychological, and interpersonal conflicts

 - Develop self-acceptance and God-awareness

 - Confront guests with their sinful and self-defeating thoughts and/or actions, and help them find a new or renewed willingness to live in accordance with biblical teaching.

 - Refer them to other Gospel Mission Programs or community resources, including addiction recovery as needed

 - Assist those who have jobs and no transportation with bus passes

-- Obtain new ID so they can apply for other services available
+- Obtain a new ID so they can apply for other services available

 - Weekly counseling of our women’s shelter clients

-We also have a licensed Christian councilor on call, provide referrals to local counseling agencies and we occasionally have student intern councilors in the WNMU Masters program available.
+We also have a licensed Christian counselor on call, provide referrals to local counseling agencies and occasionally have student intern councilors in the WNMU Masters program available.